discuitnet/docs/docs/architecture.md

 - `server`: Houses the REST API backend.
 - `ui`: Contains the React frontend.

-Contributions to Discuit are welcomed under the GNU Affero General Public License.
-Before starting substantial work, it's recommended to create an issue or contact the maintainer for discussion.
+Contributions to Discuit are welcomed under the [GNU Affero General Public License](https://github.com/discuitnet/discuit?tab=AGPL-3.0-1-ov-file).
+Before starting substantial work, it's recommended to create an issue or contact the maintainer(s) for discussion.